 Optics & Sights

 Anyone seriously involved in airsoft will soon realise that a good optic is not a luxury, but a direct performance upgrade.
-Many players start out with a standard sight, but soon encounter limitations in terms of speed, accuracy and visibility in varying light conditions.
+Many players start out with a standard sight or entry-level optic, but soon encounter limitations in terms of speed, accuracy and visibility in varying light conditions.
 Within this category, we therefore make a clear distinction between different types of optics, each with its own specific application.
+In many cases, players eventually upgrade to a more stable and sharper solution.

 What can you find in this category?

-- Red Dot Sights: For quick target acquisition, ideal for CQB and dynamic gameplay
+- Red Dot Sights: For rapid target acquisition, ideal for CQB and dynamic gameplay where speed and control are crucial

-- Rifle Scopes: For precision shooting at medium to long ranges, suitable for DMR and outdoor use
+- Rifle Scopes: For maximum accuracy at medium to long ranges

-- Magnifiers: Boost your red dot setup for greater range without compromising on flexibility
+- Magnifiers: Magnify your red dot setup for greater range without compromising on flexibility

-- Back-up sights: Mechanical backup sights in the event of an electronic failure
+- Back-up sights: Mechanical emergency sights in the event of an electronic failure

 - Killflash & Lens Protectors: Protection against BB impact and unwanted glare